smartyfh/CMF-CTF/CMF/README.md

      $ python3 CMF_qos.py 0.5 0.1 "rt"
    ```

-   The parameters in the main function should be changed per request.
+   The parameters in the main function should be changed as per the request.